incsteps/qaqatua/docs/decrypt.md

 We (as QA) want to validate values returned are as expected.

-We can validate "clear" fields but not the encrypted fields so we'll send the payload to qaqatua `decrypt` endpoint:
+We can validate "clear" fields but not the encrypted fields so we'll send the payload to QaQatua `decrypt` endpoint:

 ## Send request